• Skip to primary navigation

 Alternative Bids are also a great option when you have an alternate solution to what the client has thought of.
 Putting forward an alternative bid can give the benefit of proposing a real solution whilst also getting the attention of the review panel.
 It shows that you know what you are talking about and have thought the project through.

-This can be a challenge.
+Editing and proof reading can be a challenge.
 You will have multiple stakeholders to coordinate and some internal stakeholders may delay a few things until the last minute.
 It’s important to allow time for peer review of the document as well as to proof read the document.
 The key reason that you should submit an error-free submission is that typographic errors generally distract the reader and don’t present professionally.
 You want the reader to be engaged throughout the document, not be distracted by errors.

 There are lots of components to the perfect bid, tender or proposal.
 Our expert consultants at Tsaks Consulting help businesses across the UK and Europe write winning tenders, bids and PQQs.
 Email us now or call for help with your next tender submission.
 We provide a full range of tender and bid writing services and are happy to provide examples of our work.